caddyserver/website/src/docs/markdown/command-line.md

 	[--pretty]
 	[--validate]</code></pre>

-Adapts a configuration to Caddy's native JSON config structure and writes the output to stdout, along with any warnings to stderr.
+Adapts a configuration to Caddy's native JSON config structure and writes the output to stdout, along with any warnings to stderr, then exits.

 `--config` is the path to the config file.
 If blank, will default to `Caddyfile` in current directory if it exists; otherwise, this flag is required.